learn-co-students/sinatra-activerecord-associations-v-000/README.md

 ### Introduction

-We learned about foreign and primary keys in sql and how they relate tables to one another - we're going to learn how to do this using ActiveRecord.
+Previously, we learned about foreign and primary keys in SQL and how they relate tables to one another.
+In this lesson, we're going to learn how to do this using ActiveRecord.
+This lab has pre-written code that you can follow along with - feel free to fork and clone the repo locally.

 ### Primary Keys

-Let's assume we have two tables in our database `cats` and `owners`, which we created from the command line using rake.
+Let's assume we have two tables in our database: `cats` and `owners`, which we created from the command line using rake.

-#### How to create a table with ActiveRecord
+#### Review: Creating a table with ActiveRecord

-Example on how to create a cats table from the command line:
+First, we create a cats table from the command line:
 `rake db:create_migration NAME="create_cats"`

 This will give us an empty migration in our `db/migrate/` folder.
 Now lets give our cats table attributes: `name`, `age` and `breed`.
-This will go into our up method.
-In the down method we will also tell the migration what should happen, if for any reason we want to rollback our migration.
-Here, it would be the opposite of `create table` which is `drop table`.
+This will go into our `up` method.
+In the `down` method we tell the migration what should happen if for any reason we want to roll back our migrations.
+Our instruction in the `down` method is the opposite of `create table`- `drop table`.

 ```ruby
 class CreateCats < ActiveRecord::Migration